Spanish football rivalries – Derbies in La Liga

 Sevilla vs Real Betis

 This is Spain’s fiercest city derby by some distance.
 The other major cities have rivalries that have historically been quite one-sided but not this one.
-It’s only really over the past 15 years that Sevilla have truly emerged as the more successful club with no fewer than seven UEFA Cup/Europa League successes, following their latest triumph in 2023, giving them a clear edge in terms of trophies won and a real modern identity.
+It’s only really over the past 20 years that Sevilla have truly emerged as the more successful club with no fewer than seven UEFA Cup/Europa League successes.
+Their latest triumph in 2023 extended their clear edge in terms of trophies won.

 El Clasico